 It is very hard to explain these companies behavior in this type of forum.
 But here is how it effects not only the buyer that is left with an unfinished pool but also the honest builders.
 As these unscrupulous builders sell these projects and then leave them unfinished, it takes good projects away from good builders.
 This effects the good builders bottom line as well as the poor homeowner needing their pool finished.
 So be careful in your selection of a builder.
 This is one of the most important decisions you will ever make.

 Ask yourself this.
-Can I trust this company to build my pool and take care of future issues?
+Can I trust this pool company and the person representing it to build my pool and take care of future issues?

 If the answer is yes.
 Then you have found your pool builder.
 If not then keep looking until you do.
-Remember you will need to work closely with you pool builder for the next 6-12 weeks or more.
+Remember you will need to work closely with you pool builder for as long 6 to 12 weeks or longer.
 Also if you need future warranty work will they be around to do it?